jramkiss/jramkiss.github.io/notebook/_posts/2019-07-22-pytorch-basics.md

 [PyTorch](http://pytorch.org/) is a framework for building and training deep learning models.
 It was designed to integrate seamlessly into the Python ecosystem, and work well alongside standard Python libraries, like Numpy.
 While the primary data structure in Numpy is the array, the primary data structure in PyTorch is a `tensor`.
 In real life, a tensor is just a generalization of a matrix (which is a generalization of a vector), and you can have fun with the formal definition [here](http://mathworld.wolfram.com/Tensor.html).

-For more clarity, a vector is just a 1-dimensional tensor, a matrix is a 2-dimensional tensor (greyscale images) and a 3-dimensional array is a 3-dimensional tensor (RGB images).
+For clarity, a vector is just a 1-dimensional tensor, a matrix is a 2-dimensional tensor (greyscale images for example) and a 3-dimensional array is a 3-dimensional tensor (RGB images for example).

 If you're a 100% newby (as we all were at some point), you'll want to start by first downloading PyTorch.
 Run `pip install torch` in your command line to do so.